Termination of pseudo-effective 4-fold flips: Preliminaries and notation

+\begin{definition} Let $f\colon X\rightarrow Z$ be a projective morphism.
+Let $C$ be a curve $C\subset X$ with $f(X)={\rm point}$.
+Let $W_C$ be the union of all the effective curves on $X$, that maps to points in $Z$, and are numerically equivalent to $C$ over $Z$.
+We say that $C$ is {\em movable in codimension one over $Z$} if the closed subset $\overline{W_C}$ has codimension at most one. \end{definition}

+\begin{definition} Let $X/Z$ be a normal variety projective over $Z$.
+Let $D$ be an $\rr$-Cartier $\rr$-divisor on $X$.
+We say that the divisor $D$ is {\em pseudo-effective} over $Z$ if it lies in the closure of the cone of big divisors of $X$ over $Z$.
+We say that a divisor $D$ is {\em nef} over $Z$ if $D\cdot C\geq 0$ for every curve $C\subset X$ that is contracted on $Z$.
+A divisor $D$ on $X$ is said to be {\em anti-nef} over $Z$ if $-D$ is a nef divisor over $Z$. \end{definition}

-\begin{definition} Given a projective birational morphism $p \colon Y\rightarrow X$ from a normal variety $Y$ and a prime divisor $D$ on $Y$, we say that $p(D)$ is the {\em center of $D$ on $X$}.
-In what follows, we may identify the class of prime divisors over $X$ with the class of {\em divisorial valuations} of the function field $\mathbb{K}(X)$.
-The {\em center on $X$ of a divisorial valuation of $X$} is just the center of the corresponding prime divisor.
-The center of the divisorial valuation $E$ on $X$ wil be denoted by $c_E(X)$. \end{definition}
+\begin{definition} Let $X/Z$ be a normal variety projective over $Z$.
+Let $\pi \colon Y \rightarrow X$ be a projective birational morphism over $Z$ from a normal variety $Y$ and let $E$ be a prime divisor on $Y$.
+We say that $c_E(X):=\pi (E)$ is the {\em center} of $E$ on $X$.
+We may identify the class of prime divisors over $X$ with the class of {\em divisorial valuations} of the function field $\mathbb{K}(X)$.
+The center on $X$ of a divisorial valuation is the center of the corresponding prime divisor. \end{definition}